 It is recommended to follow procedure a) in all cases, where time permits to do so; this will make it easier to choose the appropriate HF band for commencement of the subsequent communication with the coast station on the corresponding distress traffic channel.

-Transmitting the DSC distress alert (see Note 1):
+Transmitting the DSC distress alert on HF:

-– tune the transmitter to the chosen HF DSC distress channel (4 207.5, 6 312, 8 414.5, 12 577, 16 804.5 kHz) (see Note 2);
+– tune the transmitter to the chosen HF DSC distress channel (4 207.5, 6 312, 8 414.5, 12 577, 16 804.5 kHz);

-– follow the instructions for keying in or selection of relevant information on the DSC equipment keyboard as described in § 1.1;
+– follow the instructions for keying in or selection of relevant information on the DSC equipment as described in § 1.1;

 – transmit the DSC distress alert.

-NOTE 1 – Ship-to-ship distress alert should normally be made on MF and/or VHF, using the procedures for transmission of DSC distress alert on MF/VHF described in § 1.1.

-NOTE 2 – Some maritime HF transmitters shall be tuned to a frequency 1 700 Hz lower than the DSC frequencies given above in order to transmit the DSC distress alert on the correct frequency.

 In special cases, for example in tropical zones, transmission of DSC distress alert on HF may, in addition to ship-to-shore alerting, also be useful for ship-to-ship alerting.

 6.1.2 Preparation for the subsequent distress traffic